LinkTed/doh-client/README.md

                                         DNS server has to be configured) [default: 1.1.1.1:443] --retries <UNSIGNED INT>        The number of retries to connect to the remote server [default: 3] --socks5 <URL>                  Socks5 proxy URL
+                                        CAUTION: If a domain name is used instead of an IP address the system resolver will be used to resolve the IP address of the proxy.
+If the `doh-client` is configured as system resolver, then it will NOT WORK.
+It is recommended to always use an IP address for the socks proxy.
                                         (example: socks5://user:password@example.com or socks5h://example.com)
     -t, --timeout <UNSIGNED LONG>       The time in seconds after that the connection would be closed if no response is received from the server [default: 2]

 ARGS:
     <CAFILE>    The path to the pem file, which contains the trusted CA certificates
+                If no path is given then the platform's native certificate store will be used
 ```

 ## Cache performance